nikolajnowicki/simply-calories/README.md

 Simply Calories is my exam project and is a comprehensive calorie and fasting tracker app designed to help you manage your diet and fasting schedules effectively.
 Built with the latest web technologies, it offers a user-friendly interface and powerful features to monitor your calorie intake and track fasting periods.
 And best of all it is free to use!

+You can check out the project here: https://simply-calories.vercel.app/

 ## Features

 - **Calorie Tracking:** Easily log your daily calorie intake and monitor your diet.